belshikun/belshikun.github.io/content/dnd/castalia-log-7.md

 "What the heck?"
 Valya whispers to Thaldohr.
 Then, reconnecting telepathically with Aurelia, *Are you okay?
 What's going on?*

-*I have no idea!* replies Aurelia. *This creature attacked me and i woke up here.*
+*I have no idea!* replies Aurelia. *This creature attacked me and I woke up here.*

-The creature continues to hold a nonsensical conversation with Aurelia while pretending to sip tea.

-Suddenly, another invisible creature wearing once-fancy clothing enters the room, picking up another teacup in its invisible hands.
-It, too, joins in the nonsensical "conversation".
+The creature continues to babble at Aurelia while pretending to sip tea.
+Then, *another* invisible creature wearing once-fancy clothing enters the room.
+It, too, picks up a teacup and joins in the nonsensical "conversation".

 *What should we do?* Valya asks Aurelia.